AnnemiekNieboer/gratitude-journey-webapp/README.md

 # Gratitude Journey - React/TypeScript Web App
-_--- This project is still under development ---_
+_--- This project is still under development.
+Want a look at the project?
+You can find the Figma designs [here](https://www.figma.com/file/4V67KL6DbRxVAlX2luLehm/Mobile-Design?node-id=3%3A5&t=PNUwAicSCsyklQyL-1) ---_

 ## Index